jackfrys/recipe-man/README.md

 The remote backend is located [here](recipe-man-db.herokuapp.com).

 The remote frontend is located [here](recipe-man-frontend.herokuapp.com) and the repository is [here](https://github.com/trentduffy/recipe-man-frontend).
 The frontend can be run locally, but it will still query the remote backend.

+## Editing all objects
+The admin view can be accessed in the backend repo in the `angular` subdirectory.
+It provides a simple Angular-based UI for editing all objects.
+You must log in with an admin account - `admin:admin`.